defsteph/EPiFocalPoint/README.md

 1. Added clear button to remove a focal point in an image
 2. Style changes to show the focal point as greyed out if the image doesn't have any focal point set
 3. Changed the ClientEditingClass from dot notation to use Dojo AMD notation.

+### Release 1.1.1
+1. Added support for .NET 4.6 and 4.5.2
+2. Updated module.config to be created if not existing in target project